apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 # The simplest proxy

-You're going to deploy a simple API proxy on Apigee Edge.
+In the first Learn Edge project, you will deploy a simple API proxy on Apigee Edge.
 Actually, this is the simplest proxy you can make -- it doesn't actually do anything!
 All it does is return a 200 response to let you know it's working.

 ### Try it